73. Chapter 73

 Walm tried to act tough, but Gangut denied it.

 “No matter how I look at it, you don’t seem okay.
 Do your eyes hurt?”

-Gangut looked into Walm’s eyes, and sighed.
-The pupils reflected in the glass were narrowed vertically like what Walm had seen on the battlefield of the past, and swayed freely like its own living thing.
+The pupils reflected in the glass were vertically constricted, like what Walm had seen on the battlefield of the past, swaying freely like a living being of its own.

 “Y-you should go to the church’s treatment center right now and see a healing magician.”

-Walm’s range of activity had been small for the past year, he had only traveled to a small rental room for spending the night, a general store for buying daily necessities, and a bar for drinking alcohol.
-He didn’t know the location of the clinic.
+Walm’s radius of action had been small over the past year, frequenting only a small rented room to spend the night, a general store to buy necessities, and a bar to drink alcohol.
+Obviously, he didn’t know where the clinic was located.

 “It’s on the main street.
 You can see it when you head to the center of the city.
 It’s a building with a noticeable blue stained glass.”

-Stepped forward in a fluctuating field of view.
-The aged floor creaked slightly.
+And so Walm stepped forward in a wavering field of view, creaking the aged floor slightly.

 “Are you okay going alone?”